An eye care emergency is defined as medical care for conditions requiring prompt medical attention due to a sudden change in ocular or visual health.

 If you have an eye emergency, don't delay treatment.
 Timing is everything — the earlier you get treatment, the less vision damage you'll have over the long term.
 Take immediate action by contacting Lume Family Eyecare today.
 Dr. Erin Papp will treat any eye emergency you have or refer you to specialized care (i.e. surgery), as needed.

-Lume Family Eyecare serves patients from Worthington, all throughout Ohio.
+Lume Family Eyecare serves patients from Worthington, OH, all throughout Ohio.